SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 4.7 Send out the invitation mail to the user by clicking on the **Invite** button.

-The user will now receive a mail with an activation link.
+Your Microsoft365 account will now receive a mail with an activation link.

-4.8 Go to [https://outlook.com](outlook.com) in order to accept Azure Active Directory invitation.
+4.8 Go to [https://outlook.com](outlook.com) in order to accept the Azure Active Directory invitation.

 4.9 **Login** with your Microsoft365 Developer account (xyz@<domain>.onmicrosoft).